 When hiking in the mountains, you can resume your hike immediately, but there are additional things to look out for.
 Slipping could mean falling for tens or hundreds of meters, so you have to be extra careful.
 Rivers could overflow or if you’re hiking in early spring, the rain could trigger an avalanche.
 There could also be lightning and even landslides.
 In a few words, there are a lot of things that can go wrong when hiking after rain in the mountains.
 So you have to learn what are the main dangers and how to overcome them.

 Dangers of Hiking After Rain and How to Overcome Them

 1. Overflowing Rivers and Creeks

 Some trails require river crossings and if they’re located near mountains, they can overflow very quickly.
 You have to be wary of this because you might get trapped for several hours or even days on the mountain if the river crossing becomes too dangerous.
-If the trail goes along a wash in the mountains, be on the lookout for any potential rain clouds further up the mountain because a completely dry wash can turn into a fast-flowing river very quickly.
+If the trail goes along a wash in the mountains, be on the lookout for any potential rain clouds further up the mountain.
+That’s because a completely dry wash can turn into a fast-flowing river very quickly.
 If the river crossing looks too dangerous, the best thing that you can do is wait until it calms down.

-If it’s been raining for a while, usually a few weeks, then some trails become very dangerous due to potential landslides.
+If it’s been raining for a while, usually a few days or weeks, then some trails become very dangerous due to potential landslides.
 These can be very devastating because usually, they happen out of nowhere, even if it hasn’t been raining for a few days.
-But the thing about landslides is that they usually happen in the same location, so make sure to do some research about the trail that you’ll be hiking, and double-check if there’s any risk for landslides.
+But the thing about landslides is that they usually happen in the same location.
+So make sure to do some research about the trail that you’ll be hiking, and double-check if there’s any risk for landslides.
 Trails where this happens often get closed when there’s a large risk of a landslide, so watch out for any notices.

 6. Sudden Weather Changes